gambit-labs/silverstripe/README.md

 ### Wait, what?
 (Manual steps and explanation)

 How did that work?
-Well, Gambit has released docker base images that includes everything SilverStripe requires to run.
+Well, since it's dockerized, all setup logic and complexities have been put inside the image, and left are just a few customization parameters.

-That makes it possible to run SilverStripe easily on virtually any host that has Docker installed.
-No more complex, manual SilverStripe installs.
+No more complex, manual SilverStripe installs!

-#### Build an Docker image with your source (optional)
+#### Build an Docker image from your source

-The simple, default `mysite` SilverStripe ships with isn't so fun in the long-term, so it's possible to copy in the source of any SilverStripe project as well.
-This is made simple by Docker's `ONBUILD` statement.
-TL;DR; The only thing you need to do, is to add a `Dockerfile` to the root of your project.
+The only thing you need to do, is to add a `Dockerfile` to the root of your project, and run `docker build`

 ```console
 $ pwd